vbocan/qrng-data-diode/docs/quantis-bridge-article.md

 The Quantis QRNG appliance generates high-quality quantum-derived randomness, suitable for applications in cryptography, simulations, and scientific computing.
 However, its restriction to local network access limits broader utilization.
 This bridge service acts as a secure intermediary, fetching randomness from the appliance and distributing it externally via a public API, while overcoming rate limits through data accumulation.

 The chosen architecture splits the service into two decoupled components:
-- **Component A (Internal Pusher)**: Resides within the local network, fetches data from the appliance, accumulates it, and pushes it unidirectionally to Component B.
+- **Entropy Collector (EC) (Internal Pusher)**: Resides within the local network, fetches data from the appliance, accumulates it, and pushes it unidirectionally to Entropy Gateway (EG).
-- **Component B (External Receiver)**: Resides outside the network (e.g., on a public server), receives pushed data, accumulates it in a buffer, and exposes a RESTful API for external clients.
+- **Entropy Gateway (EG) (External Receiver)**: Resides outside the network (e.g., on a public server), receives pushed data, accumulates it in a buffer, and exposes a RESTful API for external clients.

 This split emulates a software-based data diode, ensuring unidirectional flow (outbound randomness only) to protect the internal network from external threats.
 Data accumulation at both ends handles rate limiting and prevents overloading, allowing bursty external demands.